SaharHaltzi/IsracardReactProject/README.md

 Prerequisites:

-1.Visual Studio Program in order to start the server side.
+1. Visual Studio Program in order to start the server side.

 Installing